harvester/docs/docs/networking/harvester-network.md

 - **Active**: Connectivity between the VM Network and Harvester hosts via the configured gateway is confirmed.

 - **Dhcp failed**: Harvester is unable to obtain route information via DHCP, so connectivity between the VM network and Harvester hosts cannot be confirmed.
-Ensure that the DHCP server is configured correctly and is L2-reachable (or routable if a DHCP relay server is provided in the target network).
+Ensure that the DHCP server is configured correctly and is L2-reachable within the VM network (or can be provided in other routable network, if a DHCP relay server is provided in the VM network).
 Otherwise, specify the gateway IP address when you create the VM network.

 - **Ping failed**: Harvester is unable to send ICMP Echo Request packets.
 This is a rare occurrence.